profvjreddi/homepage/content/blog/phd-admissions-reality.md

 ### What Strong Research Statements Explore

 What research questions excite you?
-- Not just "I want to work on ML systems"
-- But "I'm curious about why we optimize for model size when memory bandwidth is the real bottleneck..."
+Not just "I want to work on ML systems," but something like "I'm curious about why we optimize for model size when memory bandwidth is the real bottleneck..."

 Why do you think these problems matter?
-- Show you understand the broader context
-- Connect to real challenges or open questions in the field
+Show you understand the broader context and connect to real challenges or open questions in the field.

 What's your perspective on the challenges?
-- You don't need to have solutions
-- But show you've thought about the problem space
-- "One challenge that seems underexplored is..."
+You don't need to have solutions, but show you've thought about the problem space.
+Something like "One challenge that seems underexplored is..."

 How do you think about approaching them?
-- Not a detailed research plan (you don't know enough yet, and that's fine)
-- But demonstrate curiosity and thinking process
-- "I'm interested in exploring whether..."
+Not a detailed research plan—you don't know enough yet, and that's fine—but demonstrate your curiosity and thinking process.
+"I'm interested in exploring whether..."

 What do you want to explore in your PhD?
-- Show you understand a PhD is about exploration, not just project execution
-- "I want to understand X deeply enough to..."
+Show you understand a PhD is about exploration, not just project execution.
+"I want to understand X deeply enough to..."

 **A note on specificity:** You don't need every detail of your PhD mapped out.
 In fact, you can't possibly have it all figured out.
 You don't yet know what you don't know, and discovering that is part of why you're pursuing a PhD.
 It's completely fine to show thoughtful exploration of 2-3 related questions rather than claiming to have one narrow path perfectly defined.
 What matters is demonstrating depth of thinking and genuine curiosity, not pretending you have your entire dissertation planned.
 Faculty expect your interests to evolve significantly during your PhD.
 We just want to see you can think deeply about research problems and engage meaningfully with the questions that intrigue you.